 Clean the Bedroom

-The next step is to thoroughly clean the bedroom.
+The next step is to clean the bedroom thoroughly.

-- Open all windows - This allows the stagnant chi to escape the room and be replaced with fresh chi.
+Open all the windows in the room.
+This allows the stagnant chi to escape the room and be replaced with fresh chi.

-- Wash the room - Walls and floors should be cleaned thoroughly.
+Wash the room thoroughly, including any bedding or curtains.
+Walls, surfaces, and floors should be cleaned thoroughly as well.

-- Remove all clothing and donate - Some people believe you should burn the clothing of the deceased because it's believed the negative chi clings to it.
+Remove all of the deceased's clothing and donate it.
+Some people believe you should burn the clothing of the deceased because it's believed the negative chi clings to it.

-While tradition recommends disposing of clothing and bedding of the deceased.
-You will no doubt have certain articles of clothing that you wish to keep.
-There's not reason why you can't do so if you have room to store.
+While tradition recommends disposing of clothing and bedding of the deceased, you will no doubt have certain articles of clothing that you wish to keep.
+There's not reason why you can't do so if you have room to store it.
 The same thing applies to objects and keepsakes of the deceased.
 There's no valid reason to get rid of these unless they are simply things you don't want.
 The foremost rule is to do what is most comfortable for you.

-- Incense - Choose a scent you find comforting.
+Choose a scent you find comforting.
 Many people choose scents based on ancient knowledge of properties.
-Here are a few incense and herbs that will bring positive results:
+Here are a few incense and herbs that will bring positive results.

 - Eucalyptus - Healing.
 Excellent relief for grief-stricken.